 Vendor Policy Terms & Conditions

 Vendors participating in our Pod/Lot and Event Management Program must agree to the following Terms & Conditions.
 Failure to adhere to these could result in the vendor being permanently removed from the program.
-Please keep your mobile unit as clean as possible as we all know this is required by the health department.
 (The membership has collectively voted for a 2-strikes your out policy.)

 Insurance: You must hold a Commercial General Liability insurance policy (for third party property damage, bodily injury, personal and advertising injury, and medical payments in an amount which is not less than $1,000,000 per occurrence and $1,000,000 in the annual general aggregate, and your COI must be emailed to us to be kept on file before you vend.